svevia/cargo-cats/README.md

 ## Prerequisites

-Before you can deploy Cargo Cats, ensure you have the following installed:
+Before you can deploy Navisecure, ensure you have the following installed:

 1. **Docker Desktop** with Kubernetes enabled
    - Install Docker Desktop